QuantEcon/lecture-python-intro/linear_algebra.md

     q_0 = xxx and q_1 = yyy
 $$

 ### Using Matrix Algebra

 We can also solve this system numerically via matrix algebra.

-This involves some extra steps but the method is more widely applicable --- as we will see when we include more goods.
+This involves some extra steps but the method is widely applicable --- as we will see when we include more goods.

-First we rewrite two_eq_demand as
+First we rewrite eq:two_eq_demand as

 $$
 :label: two_eq_demand_mat
-\begin{aligned}
     q^d = D p + h
     \quad \text{where} \quad
     q^d =